mprokopov/dora-exporter/README.md

 # DORA exporter

-DORA metrics prometheus compatible exporter.
+DORA metrics exporter for Prometheus.

 ![Grafana Dashboard Screenshot](/images/screenshot.png "Grafana Dashboard")

 ## How it works

-dora-exporter listens to deployment events from GitHub and ticket events from Jira.
+`dora-exporter` listens to deployment events from GitHub and ticket events from Jira.

+Upon every deployment GitHub triggers the webhook and calls dora-exporter with payload containing information about deployment environment and deployed commit.

+`dora-exporter` tries to calculate duration of the commit either by looking into a related PR and the first commit in this PR, otherwise it takes the deployed commit duration.

+The metrics about deployments count and deployments duration is enough to build DORA dashboards.
+Prometheus scrapes dora-exporter metrics and saves the data internally.
+Grafana uses Prometheus to query and build diagrams.

 ### GitHub Integration
 Every successfull deployment increases counter `github_deployments_count`.
-Such counter sets labels: `team`, `status`, `environment`, `repo`.
+Such counter has labels: `team`, `status`, `environment`, `repo`.

 The `team` label can be set using manual mapping with configuration file, or by querying `Backstage` backend.